Weaning and extubation

 • Haemodynamic stability: minimal/no vasopressors, no uncontrolled arrhythmia/ischaemia.

-• Neurological: awake enough to initiate breaths and protect airway; delirium/agitation controlled.
+• Neurological: awake enough to initiate breaths and protect airway, delirium/agitation controlled.

 • Temperature, Hb, electrolytes: treat fever, anaemia, hypophosphataemia, hypomagnesaemia, hypokalaemia which impair muscle function.